How Hormones Impact Bipolar Disorder

 Bipolar disorder is a serious mental illness that causes changes in mood from depression to mania.
 Depressive episodes cause similar symptoms to major depression: loss of interest, sadness, shame and guilt, fatigue, and difficulty focusing.
 Mania, and the less severe hypomania, is a period of high energy, euphoria, irritability, impulsiveness, and poor decision making.

 This condition can be extremely disruptive to normal life and causes dysfunction in relationships, at work and school, and other areas.
 Bipolar is chronic, but it can be treated and managed with medications and therapy.
-It often co-occurs with substance abuse or other mental illnesses, which also need to be diagnosed and addressed.
+It often co-occurs with other mental illnesses, which also need to be diagnosed and addressed.

 Women and Bipolar Disorder